mtian725/Sierokarte-Bot/README.md

 # Sierokarte-Bot
 Discord Bot geared toward Granblue Fantasy

-Will add to as more things project develops \n
+Will add to as more things project develops

-Adding text to test github \n
+Adding text to test github

 github test 2